-- Although your server is pre-loaded with firmware and drivers, you should update the firmware upon initial setup to ensure you have the latest versions.
-Also, downloading and updating the latest version of Intelligent Provisioning ensures the latest supported features are available. - For ProLiant servers, firmware is updated using the Intelligent Provisioning Firmware Update utility. - · Do not update firmware if the version you are currently running is required for compatibility.
+- Although your server is preloaded with firmware and drivers, Hewlett Packard Enterprise recommends updating the firmware upon initial setup.
+Also, downloading and updating the latest version of Intelligent Provisioning ensures the latest supported features are available. - For ProLiant servers, firmware is updated using the Intelligent Provisioning Firmware Update utility. - Do not update firmware if the version you are currently running is required for compatibility.

-Intelligent Provisioning does not function within multihomed configurations.
+NOTE: Intelligent Provisioning does not function within multihomed configurations.
 A multihomed host is one that is connected to two or more networks or has two or more IP addresses.